RylanSchaeffer/rylanschaeffer.github.io/index.md

 My name is Rylan Schaeffer.
 This website is under almost-daily revision.

-Some quotes I find funny, beautiful, inspirational or memorable are randomly displayed in the lower left.
+Some quotes I find humorous, beautiful, inspirational or memorable are randomly displayed in the lower left.